UniMath/agda-unimath/src/synthetic-homotopy-theory/sequential-colimits.lagda.md

   up-standard-sequential-colimit :
     { l : Level} {A : sequential-diagram l} →
-    universal-property-sequential-colimit A
+    universal-property-sequential-colimit
-      (cocone-standard-sequential-colimit A)
+      ( cocone-standard-sequential-colimit A)
   up-standard-sequential-colimit {A = A} =
-    universal-property-dependent-universal-property-sequential-colimit A
+    universal-property-dependent-universal-property-sequential-colimit
       ( cocone-standard-sequential-colimit A)
       ( dup-standard-sequential-colimit)